-Typing make at the Unix shell prompt in the /tmp/Doe-hw02 directory should result in the complete compilation of your program, producing an executable file called treedb.
+Packaging and Submission: You should follow the packaging and submission procedure suggested by the previous assignment, replacing hw01 with hw02 as appropriate.
+Unpacking your submission should create a directory M-hw02 (as a subdirectory of the working directory), where M is your last name.
+Typing make at the Unix shell prompt in this directory should result in the complete compilation of your program, producing an executable file called ferndb.
 You will need to include an appropriate Makefile for this procedure to work.
 You should also include a short README file describing the files in your submission, along with anything that may be helpful in fixing your submission if it does not work as above.
 You must make sure you program works when stdin and stdout are redirected.
 For example, we may run your program as follows, where datafile is a text file contains the input of the program: treedb < datafile.
 Please check carefully that your file satisfies these requirements.
-Submit the file using anonymous FTP as described in the previous assignment.
+Proper packaging is an important part of this assignment.